free-beer/stalkd/README.md

 the library.
 Having said that the Server class is essentially immutable once created and each Tube fetched from a Server gets it's own connection to the Beanstalk server so you could share a Server instance between threads.
-You certainly should not share Tubes between threads however.
+You certainly should not share Tubes between threads however and you definitely should not share a Connection between Tubes.

 ## Testing